vinojai/NewsReader/README.md

 The app starts off with a list to browse news stories.
 General news categories can be selected from the top navigation area.
 Selecting a new category will cause the list of news stories to update.

+The user can also enter keyword search which will return a list of results in the form of news stories.

 ![News Story List](./screencapture/news-list.png)

 The user can then click on a story and [QtWebEngine](https://doc.qt.io/qt-5/qtwebengine-index.html) will render it.